peasantsboot/MigrationExercise/exercises/ex4/README.md

 <br>![image](/exercises/ex4/images/Insomnia-6.png)

 10. Navigate back to the monitoring page, and refresh.
-You should see one more new log in status **Completed**.
-In the **Properties** section of the log, you should see that the message was sent to the **first** receiver.
+You should see two more new logs in status **Completed**.
+In the **Properties** section of the logs, you should see that the message was sent to the **first** receiver.

 <br>![](/exercises/ex4/images/04-36.png)